 Phyllis Horton and Abe Leventhal Research Awards

-The Alzheimer Society of Nova Scotia is committed to supporting research in Alzheimer’s disease and other dementias, as well as acknowledging the work of people who have chosen to do research in this field.
-As a means of honouring this commitment we are pleased to offer two awards to students pursuing graduate level dementia research in Nova Scotia.
+The Alzheimer Society of Nova Scotia is committed to supporting research in Alzheimer’s disease and other dementias, as well as acknowledging the work of people who have chosen to research in this field.
+As a means of honouring this commitment, we are pleased to offer two awards to students pursuing graduate-level dementia research in Nova Scotia.

-PHYLLIS HORTON was a founding member of the Alzheimer Society of Nova Scotia.
+Phyllis Horton was a founding member of the Alzheimer Society of Nova Scotia.
 In 1980, her husband Del was diagnosed with Alzheimer’s disease.
 She found there was very little information available about the disease, or about caregiving.
 A contact at the Alzheimer Society in Toronto suggested that a local organization be set up.
 “I wanted to help other people deal with the same frustration I went through”, she said in a 1988 interview.
 Mrs. Horton’s family established a bursary in 1995, to support local research.
-The Alzheimer Society of Nova Scotia continues to offer the PHILLIS HORTON STUDENT RESEARCH AWARD each year in Mrs. Horton’s honour.
+The Alzheimer Society of Nova Scotia continues to offer the Phyllis Horton Student Research Award each year in Mrs. Horton’s honour.

-The value of each award in 2020 is $3000.00.
-The Alzheimer Society of Nova Scotia will grant up to two awards to graduate (Masters or PhD or equivalent) students in Nova Scotia who are actively involved in and interested in further pursuing research in Alzheimer’s disease or other dementias.
+The value of each award in 2021 is $3000.00.
+The Alzheimer Society of Nova Scotia will grant up to two awards to graduate (Masters or Ph.D. or equivalent) students in Nova Scotia who are actively involved in and interested in further pursuing research in Alzheimer’s disease or other dementias.
 The research may be in any field related to dementia.

 Members of the Research Advisory Committee of the Alzheimer Society of Nova Scotia will review all submissions that meet the criteria stated below.
 Applications will be judged alongside applications from students at similar points in their research studies, and against what would normally be expected for students at that point in their career.
-The primary evaluation criteria are scientific excellence and feasibility of the proposed research project, the quality of the application package, and in particular, the clarity of the lay summary and quality of cover letter.
+The primary evaluation criteria are scientific excellence and feasibility of the proposed research project, the quality of the application package, and in particular, the clarity of the lay summary and quality of the cover letter.
 The review group will also consider the merit of the student, as indicated by the letters of support and other supporting documents.
-Applicants will be notified of the Committee’s decision and the awards will be officially presented at the Society’s Annual Provincial Conference in October 2020.
+Applicants will be notified of the Committee’s decision and the awards will be officially presented at the Society’s Annual General Meeting in June 2021.
 The Committee reserves the right to offer two, one, or no, awards in any given year.

 Students are automatically considered for both awards.
 Students will be granted a maximum of one award.
 Former winners of one of the awards (bursaries) are not eligible for either award in subsequent years.